Virtual Remote Tower

 Innovations in climate-friendly flying

 The DLR will present advanced research in electric propulsion systems for aircraft, such as HEX 4 ELECTRA, and the Airfox software tool for simulating fuel cell systems.
 A focus will be on thermal management of hydrogen-powered propulsion systems integrated into 3D-printed structures.
-The presentation will take place as part of AERO 2025.
+The presentation will take place as part of 2025.

 Personal Air Vehicle Simulator (PAVSIM)

 Personal Air Vehicle Simulator (PAVSIM): The Personal Air Vehicle Simulator (PAVSIM) is suitable for research and development work on helicopters, air taxis, and other vertical takeoff and landing vehicles.
-The simulator is equipped with a two-seat mounted on the end of an industrial robot arm. (© DLR)
+The simulator is equipped with a two-seat cockpit mounted on the end of an industrial robot arm. (© DLR)